Buy Event Ticket

 Regulation Over Cryptocurrency Ownership and Activities

 Judge Sun emphasized that although individuals can legally hold cryptocurrencies, commercial entities face restrictions.
-Businesses are barred from issuing tokens or engaging in cryptocurrency investment transactions.
+Businesses are barred from issuing tokens or engaging in crypto investment transactions.
 The commentary serves as a reminder that, despite ownership being allowed, commercial exploitation of virtual currencies remains tightly controlled in China.

 Risks and Legal Protections in Cryptocurrency Speculation

-In her analysis, Judge Sun issued warnings about the dangers of cryptocurrency trading, including its potential to disrupt financial stability and facilitate illegal activities like money laundering, fraud, and pyramid schemes.
+In her analysis, Judge Sun issued warnings about the dangers of crypto trading, including its potential to disrupt financial stability and facilitate illegal activities like money laundering, fraud, and pyramid schemes.
 She highlighted the lack of robust legal protection for individuals and enterprises engaging in cryptocurrency transactions.
 The discussion also referenced Article 153 of the Civil Code, reinforcing the legal framework governing such cases.

 A Complex Landscape for Cryptocurrency in China